chrisdudley-dev/smart-edge-cloud-thermohygrometer/README.md

 ## 📖 Overview

-The Smart Edge–Cloud Monitor is an IoT system designed to collect real-time environmental data (temperature and humidity) using a Raspberry Pi, and send this data securely to AWS cloud infrastructure for monitoring, logging, and future analysis.
+The Smart Edge–Cloud Thermohygrometer is an IoT system designed to collect real-time environmental data (temperature and humidity) using a Raspberry Pi, and send this data securely to AWS cloud infrastructure for monitoring, logging, and future analysis.

 ---